adrishyantee/NewsFresh/README.md

 ### User can:

--View a number of top general news by scrolling below -Watch the details of the news i.e, image, headlines and the author -Click on the image to view the detailed article to it
+- View a number of top general news (scroll down to get more)
+- Watch the details of the news i.e, image, headlines and the author
+- Click on the image to view the detailed article to it

 ### Uses :